-Americans spend almost half of their food budget on foods prepared away from home.11 Many people, however, underestimate the amount of calories, the general term for the amount of energy in food, and the amount of fat in foods prepared away from home, which is likely contributing to increasing weight and obesity.12 This trend has promoted an increase in the interest for information on calories, fat, and sodium, as well as other nutrients on restaurant menus.
-When calories are present on menus, people order foods with fewer calories compared to menus without calories identified,13 and parents order fewer calories for their children.14 The Food and Drug Administration (FDA) has implemented guidelines in which nutrition labeling in chain restaurants and similar retail food establishments will provide consumers with clear and consistent nutrition information in a direct and accessible manner for the foods they eat and buy.
+In recent years there has been a general shift away from domestic cooking and toward the use of pre-prepared and ultra-processed foods.
+There has also been an upsurge in time and money devoted to dining out.
+In all, Americans spend almost half of their food budget on foods prepared away from home, however, they also underestimate the amount of calories and fat in these foods, which is likely contributing to increasing weight and obesity.
+This trend has promoted an increased interest in information on calories, fat, sodium, and other nutrients on menus.
+When calories are present on menus, people order foods with fewer calories compared to those ordering from menus without calories identified, and parents order foods with fewer calories for their children.
+The Food and Drug Administration (FDA) has implemented guidelines in which nutrition labeling in chain restaurants and similar food establishments will provide consumers with clear and consistent nutrition information in a direct and accessible manner.